BobKerns/rollup-plugin-debug/README.md

 ## Continuous Integration Integration
 Three free Continuous Integration workflows are configured out of the box.
-Remove any you you do not need, or disable them in the relevant console.
+Remove any you you do not need, or disable them in the relevant service.

+You probably do not need multiple builds on multiple services, but this will let you see each and make a choice.
+For simple things at least, the features are very similar.
+It is very useful to be able to build and test on multiple environments in parallel, something each of the services provides.

 * [Circle CI](https://circleci.com)
 * [Travis CI](https://travis-ci.com)
 * [GitHub Workflows (CI)](https://github.com)